Socio-spatial Transformations in German-Polish "Interstices“. Practices of Debordering and Rebordering (De-Re-Bord)

 Duration: 05/2018 - 12/2020

 Although much research concerning border regions has been done, only a small amount is known about how socio-spatial transformations in these areas take place.
 In addition, studies have thus far barely contributed to spatial theory.
 The project addresses this gap in the research.
-The aim is to investigate socio-spatial transformation processes in German-Polish border regions from the opening of the border in 2007 until 2019.
+The aim was to investigate socio-spatial transformation processes in German-Polish border regions from the opening of the border in 2007 until 2019.
 We assume that border crossings take place on a daily basis as a result of the physical processes of debordering, while differing culture spaces continue to exist on either side.
 Furthermore, we assume that the removal of a national border on the macro-level may bring about practices of rebordering on the micro-level (e.g. in terms of erecting fences).

 Photo: © Sergei Gussev/flickr.com